naterrie/ft_nm/README.md

 - `e_shstrndx` is the section header string table index

-(for more information about ELF Header : [here](https://docs.oracle.com/cd/E19683-01/816-1386/chapter6-43405/index.html))
+(for more information about ELF Header click [here](https://docs.oracle.com/cd/E19683-01/816-1386/chapter6-43405/index.html))

-## Section Struct
+## Section struct

-The map can be cast in an other struct from ELF named Shdr (32 or 64 bits) who is defined like this :
+Once we have the Ehdr struct, map can be cast in an other struct from ELF named Shdr (32 or 64 bits) who is defined like this :

 ```c
 typedef struct